 - NHS would consider it cost-effective to spend £20,000-£30,000 for a year of healthy life.

-- The cost of averting the death of a child under five through a bed net distribution supported by AMF is estimated at about $3,500 by the charity evaluator GiveWell.
+- As of early 2017, the cost of averting the death of a child under five through a bed net distribution supported by AMF is estimated at about $7,500 by the charity evaluator GiveWell.

 Malaria - in 2015, 306 000 children under 5 died of malaria.